Trespassing

 Built-up or construction land, yards, gardens, vineyards, hop gardens and land intended for farming and animal husbandry are excluded from free passage .
 At the same time, the Wildlife and Countryside Act says that you must not cause damage to another person’s property or health by passing through, and you must not interfere with privacy or neighbouring rights.

 Although many fields and meadows are in the hands of private owners (individuals), and therefore the right of free passage generally does not apply on these lands.
-But at the same time, many people are not bothered by the normal passage of tourists and do not regulate them in any way or draw attention to private property.
+At the same time, however, many people are not bothered by the normal passage of tourists and do not regulate them in any way or draw attention to private property.
 In practice, therefore, if we walk through open countryside, see no signs, fences or enclosures anywhere, and have no knowledge of the landowner, we can move about quite freely.

 On the other hand, we will not enter fenced gardens, factory premises and certainly not anywhere where there is any kind of barrier or information sign like “Private land, please do not enter”.
 Such an entry or use of someone else’s land would be unauthorized.